alexlev18/ICBM-LRP/Readme.md

 ### Potential Features:
 * Integration with the **JTO Project Group** to incorporate its production logic.
 * Campaign missions centered around 21st-century hotspots, not limited to large-scale wars!
+* Added texture files for all units so similar 3Dmodels can be distinguished.
 * New games sharing the same logic (just kidding).
 ### Explicitly Excluded Features:
 * Technologies or weapons that were impossible before the 1960s in this century.